tkonopka/chsk/packages/core/README.md

 ## Add-ons

-As `@chsk/core` provides infrastructure that is relevant to all / many visualizations, it does not provide support for specific chart types.
-Support for specific chart types is instead available through add-on packages.
+While `@chsk/core` provides infrastructure that is relevant to data visualization in general, support for specific chart types is available through add-on packages.

 -   **[@chsk/annotation](https://www.npmjs.com/package/@chsk/annotation)**
     provides miscellaneous elements that can be used to enrich base charts, e.g.